An extension of the Moran process using type-specific connection graphs: Our Results

 In Section \ref{strategicgame} we give a 2-player strategic game view of the process where player payoffs correspond to fixation and/or extinction probabilities.
 In this setting, we give an extensive study of the fixation probability when one of the two underlying graphs is complete, providing several insightful results.
-In particular, we prove that, the fixation probability $f_{UST, CL}$ when the mutant graph is the clique on $n$ vertices (i.e. $G_M = CL$) and the resident graph is the undirected star on $n$ vertices (i.e. $G_R = UST$) is $1 - O(1/n)$, and thus tends to 1 as the number of vertices grows, for any constant $r>0$.
-By using a translation result (Lemma \ref{mirror}), we can show that, when the two graphs are exchanged, then $f_{CL, UST} \to 0$.
-However, using a direct proof, in Theorem \ref{lemma5} we show that in fact $f_{CL, UST} \in O\left(\frac{r^{n-1}}{(n-2)!}\right)$, i.e. it is exponentially small in $n$, for any constant $r>0$.
+In particular, we prove that, the fixation probability $f(S_n , K_n) \in 1 - O(1/n)$, and thus tends to 1 as the number of nodes grows, for any constant $r>0$.
+By using a translation result (Lemma \ref{mirror}), we can show that, when the two graphs are exchanged, we have $f(K_n , S_n) \to 0$.
+Moreover, using a direct proof, in Theorem \ref{lemma5} we show that in fact $f(K_n , S_n) \in O\left(\frac{r^{n-1}}{(n-2)!}\right)$, i.e. it is exponentially small in $n$, for any constant $r>0$.
 In Theorem \ref{LB}, we also provide a lower bound on the fixation probability in the special case where the resident graph is any undirected graph and the mutant graph is a clique.